donnyroufs/EventPlanner/README.md

 - [x] Refactor Id param in /occasions/:id/invitations

+- [x] Introduce Fixture to generate data for tests

 - [ ] Refactor to have an aggregate

 - [ ] Records and (AutoMapper?)